EXPUNGEMENT LAWS HAVE CHANGED

 Bob Wyatt has been an Oklahoma Expungement Attorney since 1989.
 He has handled all types of expungements (Section 18, Section 991c, and VPOs) during his career and even teaches other lawyers on the subject.
 Under Oklahoma Expungement Law, someone with a criminal record might be able to have the “conviction” expunged or erased from the client’s court file.
 This is also known as “sealing” the record.
 There are only limited circumstances when an “arrest” record can be “expunged” (or “cleared”).
 In other jurisdictions, this is known as an “expunction.”
 One of Bob Wyatt’s responsibilities while he was a legal intern at the OSBI was to examine the merits of expungement, and since entering into private practice in 1989 he has represented many clients in expunging their criminal records.

-The timing and eligibility requirements (scroll down) changed again in November 2014.
-Since November 2012, clients seeking expungement now have the options available here:
+The timing and eligibility requirements (scroll down) changed again in November 2016.
+There are new categories of expungement over the past several years.

 DEFERRED SENTENCE RECORDS SEALED & EXPUNGED